Essential Steps to Survive a Nuclear Event

-A nuclear weapon is a device that uses a nuclear reaction to create an explosion with intense light, heat, a damaging pressure wave, and widespread radioactive material that can cause significant damage and casualties and contaminate the air, water, and ground surfaces for miles around.
+A nuclear weapon is a device that uses a nuclear reaction to create an explosion with intense light, heat, a damaging pressure wave, and widespread radioactive fallout.
+This fallout can cause significant damage and casualties and contaminate the air, water, and ground over extensive areas, depending on the weapon yield and environmental conditions.
 All nuclear devices cause deadly effects when detonated.
-Device types include a weapon carried by an intercontinental missile launched by a hostile nation or a small and portable Improvised Nuclear Device (IND) set off by a terrorist organization or other individual.
+These devices can include large-scale weapons launched by intercontinental missiles from hostile nations.
+They may also take the form of a small and portable Improvised Nuclear Device (IND).
+These devices are assembled using non-standard components and could be detonated by a terrorist organization or a lone actor.

 Disaster Planning